fylgja/site/src/components/scroll-slider.md

 ---
 title: "Scroll-slider"
-description: "This CSS slider component allows you to make sliders with eas.
-And no requirements to any Javascript"
+description: "This CSS slider component allows you to make sliders with ease, and has no requirements to any Javascript."
 npm: "@fylgja/scroll-slider"
 tags: ["layouts"]
 preview: "scroll-slider.png"